 Sierra Club Canada Foundation is a democratic organization.
 Board members are elected by our members at our Annual General Meeting.

-Lauren Scott (President) specializes in communications, with a focus on translating climate initiatives into strong action to deliver on commitments to the building and renewables sectors.
+Lauren Scott (Director at Large) specializes in communications, with a focus on translating climate initiatives into strong action to deliver on commitments to the building and renewables sectors.
 Her marketing and communications background is leveraged to promote social and environmental responsibility as an approachable, yet critical part of business operations.

 While completing her undergraduate at the John Molson School of Business in Montreal, she founded and implemented the institution's first association for commerce undergrad and MBA students focused on sustainability.
 Since that time, she established roots in the non-profit sector, having served as campaigner and spokesperson for an international animal welfare organization.
 She also managed the communications for two of Canada's largest cancer fundraising events.

-In 2013, Lauren returned to the private sector, where she was the communications and public relations manager for a market innovator in the building automation and energy management solutions industry.
-She was then brought on as the Canadian communications advisor for one of the world's leading companies in the wind energy industry, where she was tasked with implementing critical internal and external communications tools.
-At the end of 2016, Lauren returned to the building automation and energy management sector to lead the brand’s global demand generation strategy, working to transform the performance and livability of the built environment.
+In 2013, she returned to the private sector, where she was the communications and public relations manager for a market leader in innovative building automation and energy management solutions.
+She then was brought on as the Canadian communications advisor for one of the world's leading companies in the wind energy industry, where she was tasked with implementing a number of critical internal and external comms tools.
+At the end of 2017, she returned to the building automation and energy management sector to lead the brand’s global demand generation strategy as they transform the performance and livability of the built environment.